Regency Love and Laughter, Book 4

 Neville Perceval, the bankrupt Duke of Anglesey, has been burdened since youth with more responsibility than one man should handle.
 He has finally accepted that he needs to marry a wealthy, gracious lady who will ease his burdens and smooth his political path.

 Fiona MacDermot, the rebellious, untamed cousin of an Irish earl, has the freedom and independence Neville has never known.
 Like the duke, she needs cash to help starving villagers and orphans.
 Unfortunately, she’d rather earn a living than have anything to do with useless men, and the politicians she knows all belong at the wrong end of a rope.

 Maya is the New York Times Bestselling author of The Antiquities Hunter (a Gina Miyoko Mystery) and Star Wars Legends: The Last Jedi (with Michael Reaves).
 She became addicted to science fiction when her dad let her stay up late to watch The Day the Earth Stood Still.
 Since then her short fiction has been published in Analog, Amazing Stories, Century, Realms of Fantasy, Interzone, Paradox and Jim Baen’s Universe.
 Her debut novel, The Meri (Baen), was a Locus Magazine 1992 Best First Novel nominee.
 Since, she has published over a dozen speculative fiction novels.
 Maya lives in San Jose where she writes, performs, and records original and parody (filk) music with her husband and awesome musician and producer, Chef Jeff Vader, All-Powerful God of Biscuits.
-The couple has produced five music albums: RetroRocket Science, Aliens Ate My Homework, Grated Hits and Shrödinger’s Hairball (parody), and the original music CDs Manhattan Sleeps, Mobius Street and I Remember the Rain.
+The couple has produced a series of music albums: RetroRocket Science, Aliens Ate My Homework, Grated Hits and Shrödinger’s Hairball (parody), and the original music CDs Manhattan Sleeps, Mobius Street and I Remember the Rain.